-So what’s the difference between steel cut oats and rolled oats?
+Difference between steel cut oats and rolled oats

 When most of us think of oats, we likely think of rolled oats or quick oats – quite possibly having to do with the fact that they’re used in Oatmeal Chocolate Chip Cookies and who doesn’t love those?

 Honestly, I didn’t even know what steel cut oats were probably until my mid-twenties because I didn’t really grow up eating oatmeal!

 - Steel cut oats are oats that have been cut using a steel blade, hence the name “steel cut oats”.
 Also referred to as “Irish oats.”